OctopusDeploy/blog/README.md

 When you're happy with your post and it's ready to be reviewed, create a PR, assign @TeganAli as reviewer, and drop a note in Slack in #topic-content-marketing.

-When submitting your post in #topic-content-marketing, you also need to provide copy for a Twitter post **and** LinkedIn post to promote your blog post, in #topic-social-media.
+When submitting your post in #topic-content-marketing, you also need to provide copy for a Twitter post **and** LinkedIn post to promote your blog post, in **#topic-social-media**.
 (The marketing team will edit and post these on social media.)

 - Please make sure your tweet is no more than 280 characters, including spaces and the link to the blog post.
 - LinkedIn posts have a 3000-character limit, so you can include more detail, but still keep it brief.